bnhovde/ES2015-talk/features/10-promises.md

 ## Chaining:

 - .then() is the most important method
+- registers callbacks to receive either the eventual value or the reason why the promise cannot be fulfilled
 - accepts two arguments (Both are optional, can add a callback for the success or failure case only)
 - then always returns a new promise